 Serverless means stateless, right?
 But surely applications need to persist some state somewhere.
 What are the right choices for storage solutions that fit a serverless architecture?

 In this session, I'll provide several answers to this question.
 We'll look at several Azure Functions, written in .NET Core.
 The other key Azure components in this architecture include; CosmosDB, Table Storage, Blob Storage, and Durable Entities.
 By the end of this session, you'll have a good grasp of the various storage options which will fit your serverless architecture best.

 Serverless is easy!
-In fact, it is *so* easy to build a serverless app it *will* grow out of control in no-time if you don't pay attention to your application architecture and disregard any learnings from maintenance and operations perspectives.
+In fact, it is *so* easy to build a serverless app on Azure it *will* grow out of control in no-time if you don't pay attention to your application architecture and disregard any learnings from maintenance and operations perspectives.

 This session is all about discovering and expressing your creative coding side!